deepali988/trs_test/README.md

 Once the dependencies have been installed you'll have a few commands available:

 - `bundle exec rake`  : Will attempt to run your application and print output to the terminal.
-- `bundle exec rspec` : Runs the test suite, we've added a few integration tests to get you started, but you'll probably want to add more as you work.
+- `bundle exec rspec` : Runs the test suite.

-Include the `.git` directory in the packaged .tar.gz file you send to us.

-## Do not publish our task

-It should go without saying that we don't want other candidates to see our task or previous submissions.